-Cyclic motion count: By adding 【Counter plus】, each time the command is run, the counter of the Control Box will be incremented by It can be used to calculate the number of times the program cycles. 【Counter reset】: This command resets the counter in the Control Box to shown in the figure above.
+Cyclic motion count: By adding 【Counter plus】, each time the command is run, the counter of the Control Box will be incremented by 1.
+It can be used to calculate the number of times the program cycles. 【Counter reset】: This command resets the counter in the Control Box to 0.